-And truthfully, for some, maturity doesn’t just come the moment we graduate from school either.
+Puberty isn’t maturity.
+It also doesn’t just come the moment we graduate from school.
 Growing older is one thing, but growing wiser takes effort, patience, and self-awareness.

 The Prophet ï·º once said: